What is a Student-Led Conference?

-A student-led conference is one in which the student leads parents/guests through a discussion of his/her work that is organized in a portfolio.
+A student-led conference is one in which the student leads parents/guests through a discussion of his/her work that is organized in a digital portfolio.
 In student-led conferences, students have created a portfolio representing work over the past ten weeks.
 A portfolio is a purposeful collection of student work that tells the story of his/her growth as a learner.
 Students will conduct the conferences detailing skills and processes learned, as well as the goals they’ve set to further improve themselves.
-Part of the portfolio will also include a student’s reading goal, Lexile score and mid-term report.
+Part of the digital portfolio will also include a student’s reading goal, Lexile score and mid-term report.

 What is A Drop-In Conference?

 DCMS welcomes and encourages parents to see all of your student’s teachers during these scheduled conference times.
 We have provided drop-in times ten minutes before and ten minutes after your student’s conference.
 If you drop in and a teacher appears to be busy with another student, please wait and/or come back in a few minutes.
 DCMS wants all parents to be able to see all of their child’s teachers if they would like to do so.